hhenson/hgraph/docs/source/programming_model/code_organisation.rst

 Once the bottom end components are coded and tested, move up the stack.
 With a final set of tests that validate the overall behaviour.
-Depending on the complexity of the application, you may reqrire some integration tests that run up more of the stack for testing.
+Depending on the complexity of the application, you may require some integration tests that run up more of the stack for testing.
 Keep these separate from the unit tests.

 In this case integration testing will involve creating a main wiring class with